Maddie Rice

 Maddie Rice is an American guitarist.
 She performed several years with Jon Batiste's Stay Human, the house band for The Late Show with Stephen Colbert.
-She currently plays with the Saturday Night Live Band.
+She is currently a member of the Saturday Night Live Band.

 Early life and education

 Rice grew up in Salt Lake City, Utah, and attended Judge Memorial Catholic High School.
 She started playing guitar at age 13, studying at the School of Rock.
-Rice moved to Boston, Massachusetts for college, where she attended the Berklee College of Music.
-She left Berklee after her sophomore year to move to Los Angeles.
+Rice moved to Boston, Massachusetts for college, where she enrolled in the Berklee College of Music, graduating in 2014.

 Career

 In 2015, at the age of 22, she started playing guitar for Stay Human, the house band for The Late Show with Stephen Colbert.
-Since 2020, she has been a guitarist on the Saturday Night Live Band.

-In 2025 she was given the additional role as a musical director.
+Since 2020, she has been a guitarist in the Saturday Night Live Band.
+In 2025, she was given the additional role as a musical director.